Farming Sheep, Cows and Pigs in Minecraft

 TIP: if you’re using a gate to exit the animal pen, make sure you equip something other than animal food to stop them from trying to follow you.

 To get your animals to breed, you just need to feed them.
 Right-click on an animal whilst holding wheat, and hearts will appear above its head so show that it’s in the mood.
 Right-click on another animal nearby, and, well, nature will take its course.

 Next something complicated to do with birds and bees and storks and cabbage-patches will happen.
 Mercifully we don’t need to know about all that, we just get to see the results.
 Awwww!

-Until the baby grows up, the adults will not respond to further attempts to make them breed.
+For the next 5 minutes, the adults will not respond to further attempts to make them breed.
 However, pretty soon you will have four animals that can be bred, and you will quickly be able to raise a large herd.